mbains-source/myFlix-client/README.md

 After building the database for the MyFlix application as part of Achievement Two, it was time to construct the client side application or FrontEnd.
-As part of this achievement three, I learned how to use React, an industry standard library, for constructing the client side application itself.
+As part of this achievement three, I learned how to use React, an industry standard library, for constructing the client side application for the myFlix app which was a Single PAge Application.
 I was able to learn about concepts like JSX/SCSS and React Bootstrap in order to build the Client-Side Application which I was able to successfully host on Netlify.
 The website can be visited at the following link https://myflixclientmantajbains.netlify.app/login.

 Tools to build app (Programming languages, libraries, etc.)